maxims94/helius-post-alpenglow/README.md

 Taking this into account, **this is a remarkably low figure!**

-This drastic reduction in latency **directly leads to a significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real-time.
+This drastic reduction in latency **directly leads to a significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real time.

 ## Multiple concurrent leaders